Activities In Dehradun

 You can enjoy an exciting safari in Rajaji National Park and explore the area far and wide.

-6. Pilgrimage in Mussoorie
+5. Pilgrimage in Dehradun

 One of the most famous pilgrim places near Dehradun is the Tapkeshwar Temple, dedicated to Lord Shiva.
 Apart from that, the city is also known for its Sai Darbar Temple, situated on Rajpur Road, Santala Devi Temple, about 15 km from the city, Shiv Mandir at Mussoorie road, Guru Ram Rai Gurudwara at Jhanda Mohalla, Gurudwara Nanaksar at Raipur road, Buddha Temple, Laxman Siddh, etc.

-7. Water Parks - Take your adventure to the next level
+6. Water Parks - Take your adventure to the next level

 Places: Fun N Food, Fun Valley